Skip to content

 onRight: (n) => n + 1

-The Either type is a subtype of the Effect type, which means that it can be seamlessly used with functions from the Effect module.
-These functions are primarily designed to work with Effect values, but they can also handle Either values and process them correctly.
+The Either type works as a subtype of the Effect type, allowing you to use it with functions from the Effect module.
+While these functions are built to handle Effect values, they can also manage Either values correctly.

 import { Effect, Either } from "effect"